 - Ask what you can do to make them feel better and give them support.

-- Tell a parent or teacher if you’re afraid they might not be in a safe place.
+- Tell a parent, teacher, or someone else you trust if you’re afraid they might not be in a safe place.